gatsbyjs/gatsby/docs/tutorial/source-plugin-tutorial.md

 }
 ```

-5. when you run the mutation the data will be updated on the backend, the subscription will recognize the change, Gatsby will update the node, and your page query will render the new data
+5. When you run the mutation the data will be updated on the backend, the subscription will recognize the change, Gatsby will update the node, and your page query will render the new data

-It's so fast it's a blink and you'll miss it kind of moment, so try running another mutation or even run a `deletePost` mutation to make it easier to see the changes!
+It's so fast that it's a blink and you'll miss it kind of moment, so try running another mutation or even run a `deletePost` mutation to make it easier to see the changes!

 ## Publishing a plugin